ITE 115 - Introduction to Computer Applications and Concepts » Spring 2022 » Module 14 Quiz

 During a regional state of emergency, an Internet service provider offered three months of free Internet access to anyone affected by the crisis.
 This effort was intended to help reduce the impact of ___________.

-A. the digital divide
+A. digital access

-C. digital inclusion
+B. digital inclusion

 Question #8